Skip to content

 ATR was founded and is primarily maintained by Kuan-Hsin Lin.
 This is a project started by one person — the same way Linus Torvalds started Linux in 1991, or Florian Roth started Sigma.
 What matters is whether the community can contribute substantively, not how long the founders list is.

-External adoption to date comes from three Fortune-500 production deployments (Cisco AI Defense's full rule pack in skill-scanner, Microsoft AGT's 287 rules plus weekly auto-sync, Gen Digital Sage's integrated pack); two standards-body integrations actually merged (MISP / CIRCL taxonomies #323 + galaxy #1207, and OWASP A-S-R-H #74); and two standards-body submissions in review (a community-authored OSCAL catalog for NIST AI RMF self-published by the ATR maintainers, with usnistgov/oscal-content#333 in NIST review; and the agent.threat.detection.* semantic-conventions PR #165 in OpenTelemetry GenAI SIG review).
+External adoption to date includes two in production (Cisco AI Defense's full rule pack in skill-scanner, Microsoft AGT's 287 rules plus weekly auto-sync) plus Gen Digital's merged Sage pack; two standards-body integrations actually merged (MISP / CIRCL taxonomies #323 + galaxy #1207, and OWASP A-S-R-H #74); and two standards-body submissions in review (a community-authored OSCAL catalog for NIST AI RMF self-published by the ATR maintainers, with usnistgov/oscal-content#338 collaboration branch in review — not a NIST endorsement; and the agent.threat.detection.* semantic-conventions PR #165 in OpenTelemetry GenAI SIG review).
 This pattern — enterprises integrating via pull request instead of private forks — is the governance texture ATR is built for.

 Independence